-We run a Low-Cost Spay & Neuter Clinic out of the shelter which has completed more than 38,000 surgeries since it began in 2007.
+We run a Low-Cost Spay & Neuter Clinic out of the shelter which has completed more than 62,000 surgeries since it began in 2007.
+We also perform surgeries for adoptable pets in the care of 15 other agencies in 3 states.
 Additionally, we hold a Low-Cost Vaccine Clinic on Saturday mornings at the shelter for local families to get their pets vaccinated.

 Located in Evansville, Indiana, the VHS serves as a surrender and adoption agency for unwanted pets.
 In addition to finding homes for animals, the VHS also works to build public awareness of the problem of homeless and abandoned pets.
 Through special events, media coverage and other outreach activities we hope to reduce the flow of animals to our shelter.

-Please visit between the hours of 12:00 noon CST and 6:00 pm CST Tuesday through Saturday to adopt an animal.
-We are open 1 additional hour on Fridays, until 7:00 pm CST.
+Please visit between the hours of 12:00 noon CST and 6:00 pm CST Tuesday through Saturday to adopt an animal, no appointment needed!

-Dog and cat adoption fees include the animal's spay or neuter, nationally-registered microchip, their age-appropriate vaccinations, a sample bag of food to take home, a free checkup at a local full-service vet clinic, and 30 days of free pet health insurance.
+Dog and cat adoption fees include the animal's spay or neuter, nationally-registered microchip, age-appropriate vaccinations, a discounted checkup at a local full-service vet clinic, and 30 days of free pet health insurance.

 For more information on our adoption process, please visit www.vhslifesaver.org/adoptions.php .
-We adhere to a strict application process regarding any adoption of any animal, including but not limited to home checks.
-We take cash, debit, Mastercard, Visa, and Discover for payment of adoption fees.
+We adhere to an application process regarding any adoption of any animal.
+We accept cash, debit, Mastercard, Visa, and Discover for payment of adoption fees or donations.